Are you sure that dash cam is really 4K?

 There are currently only a handful of real 4K dash cams being sold today.

-Here is our pick of the Top 6 Best REAL 4K Dash Cams
+Our Reviews of the Top 6 Best REAL 4K Dash Cams

 The LifeChaser 4K front car camera records real 4K videos in 3840 x 2160P @ 30fps, using the Hisilicon HI3559V200 Processor and the 8MP OmniVision OS08A10 image sensor.
 It uses a 170 degree lens angle, which is one of the widest used on a 4K dash cam.
 A wider angle lens can provide more coverage of the road, but can cause some distortion at times, although you should still be able to pick up license plate numbers among other things.